StevenBlack/vocab/million-dollar-words.md

 ### proactive
 Often misused to mean "active."
-It means the oppo- site of reactive.
+It means the opposite of reactive.
 Action that is proactive precedes, even promotes or prevents, a situation.
 Politicians are reactive; good chess players are proactive. probity Honesty; integrity; incorruptibility.
 Has nothing to do with probability or wills.
 Pronounced PROH-BIT-EE.

 ### prognosticate